eddiethedean/strum/docs/basic-usage.md

 # Basic Usage Guide

-This guide covers the fundamental features of `stringent` with practical examples.
+This comprehensive guide covers the fundamental features of `stringent` with practical examples and real-world use cases.
+Learn how to parse strings into Pydantic models efficiently and effectively.

 ## Field-Level Parsing